 Niche software is often a good option, as it allows you to solve a very specific problem for a select user segment.
 Both the problem and the target audience are well-defined in this case.

 Whatever approach you go for, when you choose a product idea, consider how you could expand your product suite in the future for making upsell and cross-sell revenue.

 Once you have an idea for creating your software, it’s time to validate it.
-Digging user forums is an effective way to validate ideas for software products.
+Digging through user forums is an effective way to validate ideas for software products.
 If you have many people ranting about a missing functionality, it’s a go.
 Niche community groups, too, can offer insights into the demand for an idea.
-Search volume analysis (discussed in detail here) is yet another way of validating demand.
+Search volume analysis (discussed in detail here) is yet another way to validate demand.

 Step 2: Build your product

 Now comes the coding part.
 You’re already the pro here!
 Just keep the Minimum Viable Product (MVP) concept in mind when developing your product.